-Welcome to the exhibits page!
+Welcome to the Students Exhibits page!

 Exhibits for this year's event are already underway!
 Thanks to all who have registered.
 Not only is the Expo a great opportunity to make incredible industry contacts, but this is also an excellent chance to inform the public and actually apply your studies.
 Below you will find reference information as well as the complete list of exhibits that will be present.